Xraft/Submit-Your-Article/README.md

         ![xx](https://xxxx.jpg)

-To make it simple, we prepare a templete, see  **"templete"**  in this repository.
+To make it simple, we prepare a templete, see  **templete**  in this repository.
 You can directly modify it to your own work.

 ## How to submit ##